Chelsea-Dover/introToFrontEnd/Day_5/labs/responsive_menu_exercise.md

 # Exercise: Recreate responsive menu in CSS

 ## Objective
-Get a good foundation of responsive design in CSS
+Get a good foundation of responsive design in CSS.

+You don't have to touch the JS.
+Just realize that what it's doing is toggling the class on the `ul` between `navShow` and `tavtop`.

 - Go to [this pen](https://codepen.io/Chelsea-Dover/pen/KXaMjO/) and fork it (the 'fork' button is in the top right corner).
 - Go [here](https://codepen.io/Chelsea-Dover/full/ggbdyV/) and in your pen match the styles when the menu shrinks and expands and when the hamburger button is clicked.